 Apply for Admission to Augustana College (prospective first-year and transfer students)

 You should apply to Augustana as early as possible in the fall of your senior year.
-A financial assistance package is prepared (March-April) after you have been accepted for admission and submitted all required forms to the Office of Financial Assistance.
+A financial aid package is prepared (March-April) after you have been accepted for admission and submitted all required forms to the Office of Financial Aid.

 - Complete the FAFSA after January 1

 Apply for financial aid by filing the Free Application for Federal Student Aid (FAFSA) by March 15.
 Augustana will mail instructions for completing the FAFSA in January to all students who have applied to the college.
 FAFSA on the Web Worksheets and paper FAFSA applications (which must be mailed to the processor) may also be available in high school guidance offices.

 Although it is helpful to have filed federal tax returns prior to filing the FAFSA, you should estimate your income on the FAFSA if your tax return is not completed by March 15.
 Once 1040's are complete, you must correct your FAFSA data if you completed the FAFSA using estimated information.
 Eligible families can use the IRS data retrieval process when completing the FAFSA.
 This is a process that allows FAFSA filers to link to the IRS and transfer tax return information to the FAFSA.
 The Federal Department of Education and Augustana College recommend using the IRS data retrieval process as it saves time and reduces errors.
 If your taxes are filed when you complete the FAFSA, you will be prompted to use the IRS data retrieval.
 If your taxes are not yet completed, you can later upload that information when correcting your FAFSA once your taxes are filed.
 Please view the following tutorial on how to use the IRS data retrieval tool.
 Click here to view the video

 ** For Augustana to receive the results of your FAFSA, you must enter our Federal School Code of 001633.
 You should also list the codes for any other schools you may be considering.